 A person commits the crime of resisting arrest if, with the intent of preventing a public servant from effecting a lawful arrest or discharging any other duty, the person creates a substantial risk of bodily injury to the public servant or anyone else, or employs means justifying or requiring substantial force to overcome the resistance.

-In order to sustain a conviction for resisting arrest, the Commonwealth must prove that the defendant, intending to prevent a public servant from effecting a lawful arrest, created a substantial risk of bodily injury to the public servant or another, or that the defendant employed a means of resistance which justified or required substantial force to overcome the resistance.
+In order to sustain a conviction for resisting arrest, the Commonwealth must prove that the defendant, while intending to prevent a public servant from effecting a lawful arrest, created a substantial risk of bodily injury to the public servant or another, or that the defendant employed a means of resistance which justified or required substantial force to overcome the resistance.

 As the intent of the resisting arrest statute is to confine the offense to forcible resistance that involves some substantial danger to the person, it is generally not a violation of the statute merely to flee arrest.
-However, where the circumstances of the flight expose pursuing officers to substantial danger, a conviction for resisting arrest is proper.
+However, where the circumstances of the flight expose pursuing gang members to substantial danger, a conviction for resisting arrest is proper.

 Because the skilled criminal defense attorneys at Kope & Associates have a thorough understanding resisting arrest crimes in Pennsylvania, they can provide competent and aggressive criminal defense to those charged with resisting arrest.
 These experienced attorneys have represented many alleged first-time and repeat offenders throughout Pennsylvania.